 Design for Low Maintenance Landscapes

-As a new Landscape Architectural Designer at DM/A, I am excited for the opportunity to apply 5 years of experience in the design/build industry to my new position.
+As a Landscape Architectural Designer for DM/A, I am excited to add my experience in the design and build industry.
 Whether it is a small back yard patio, residential community, or large industrial site design, one of the most commonly asked client questions is, “Can we implement a maintenance free design?”

 As we all know, there is no such thing as “maintenance free” but we can make the reduction of post-installation costs a priority.
 Thus we must be forward thinking when it comes to the selection of plant and hardscape materials.
 This is very appealing to our clients and is a key factor in our design approach from conceptual plans to complex site plans.